approov/quickstart-flutter-httpclient/API-PROTECTION.md

 // app has passed the precheck
 ```

 > Note you should NEVER use this as the only form of protection in your app, this is simply to provide an early indication of failure to your users as a convenience.
 You must always also have APIs protected with Approov tokens that are essential to the operation of your app.
 This is because, although the Approov attestation itself is heavily secured, it may be possible for an attacker to bypass its result or prevent it being called at all.
-When the app is dependent Approov protected APIs they can never be accessed without passing the attestation, since it is not possible for an attacker to create a validly signed Approov token.

 If you wish to provide more direct feedback with the [Rejection Reasons](https://approov.io/docs/latest/approov-usage-documentation/#rejection-reasons) feature use: